senlin/so-mobile-map-widget/README.md

  6. Height in pixels.

- 7. Google Static Maps API Key (optional).
+ 7. Google Static Maps API Key (REQUIRED).
 You can use the instructions in the above linked Developer Guide to activate the Static Maps API and create your key.

  8. Description (optional).
 You can use this field to add a description under the map image, for example to inform your visitors that the image is clickable.